-To make the mold, your radiation therapist will place a warm, wet sheet of plastic over or under your body, depending upon your position on the table.
-They will shape it to fit around your body.
-As the mold cools, it will harden.
+To make the mold, your radiation therapist will place a warm, wet sheet of plastic over or under your body, depending upon your position of itheetable in the shape it to fit around your body.
+As the filled cools, it will harden.
 You will feel some pressure as your radiation therapist fits the mold to your body.
 This part of your procedure takes about 30 minutes.